harrisonzhu508/citadelchallenge/docs/source/appendix/psm.rst

 We start by asking a slightly "upgraded" question, which, knowing classical time series doesn't work --- would massive AR models by of good?
 This question is also motivated by the fact that Kalman filters could theoretically be more useful, in terms of fitness, compared to classical time series methods.

-After a few trials, the following model is presented:
+After a few trials, the following model is presented.
+We drop all observations, for the purpose of higher

 .. [#elasticnet] https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.124.4696